notzune/docs/src/administration/housekeeping.md

 Luckily we can take several steps to prevent this from happening:
 ### Standardization of Formatting
 When developing in Java, many developers have different styles of coding.
-In-order to standardize here are some guidelines that you should try and follow to keep code uniform and to prevent preventable merge conflicts on PRs:
+Inorder to standardize, here are some guidelines that you should try and follow to keep the code uniform and to prevent preventable merged conflicts on PRs:

 #### **Whitespaces**
 This is a big one.
 Make sure there is a white space between each new method such as: